Updated January 2023

 History and Success of Advanced Placement at Burnaby North

-In 2020, Burnaby North students wrote a total of 486 Advanced Placement exams with an average score of 3.9.
-We had 30 AP Scholars, 17 Honour Scholars, 54 Scholars with Distinction, and 16 of our students were issued AP Capstone Diplomas.
+In 2022, Burnaby North students wrote 355 AP exams.
+We had 24 AP Scholars, 17 Honour Scholars, 42 Scholars with Distinction, 2 AP International Diplomas, and 18 of our students were issued AP Capstone Diplomas and/or Certificates.

 Writing Advanced Placement Examinations

 Students enrolled in Advanced Placement courses are strongly encouraged to write the external AP exam in May.
 There is no fee for taking an AP course but there is a fee for writing an Advanced Placement examination.
 Since this is an external exam administered by the College Board, we are obligated to charge the students the cost of writing the exam.
-For the current year, the cost of each AP exam is $135-$180 (very inexpensive compared to a university course).
+For the current year, the cost of each AP exam is $145-$180 (well below the cost of a university course).
 Regardless of whether the student writes the AP exam in May, the fact that they completed an AP course is acknowledged on their official ministry transcript.
 However, if students want to pursue Advanced Placement and/or credit at a post-secondary institution, they must write the AP examination and forward their results to their desired institution(s).
-Registration for AP exams in 2021 has been broken into two periods: Quarter 1 course exam registration closed in November and Quarters 2-4 exam registration and payment closes on Thursday February 25, 2021.
-For the 2021 school year, students who register and pay for their AP exams but who do not write the exam will receive a full refund.
+Note: there are no refunds on ordered AP Exams and exam registration was closed as of November 1st.

 Please note that Burnaby North Secondary only offers AP exams to students enrolled at Burnaby North.
 If you are interested in becoming a Burnaby North student, please inquire at our front office.